Project Retain. Enabling the dissemination of knowledge.

 The Knowledge Rights 21 Programme aims to promote change at European, national, and local levels providing valuable examples for the rest of the world.
 It is driving reform in six key areas, including improving rights retention and open licensing.

-Project Retain, a one-year project led by SPARC Europe, intends to accelerate the uptake of rights retention and open licensing to enable researchers to share their work openly.
-It will do this by calling for publisher, institutional, and funder policy change and by empowering authors to refuse to cede their intellectual property.
-We will carry out research to provide a solid and informed basis for this change, and then campaign and support a transformation in copyright policy that embraces OA amongst publishers, funders and institutions.
+Project Retain, led by SPARC Europe, intends to accelerate the uptake of rights retention and open licensing to enable researchers to share their work openly.
+It does this by calling for publisher, institutional, and funder policy change and by empowering authors to refuse to cede their intellectual property.

 For more information, please contact copyright@sparceurope.org